changlinli/shuangrimu/posts/elm-extensible-unions.md

 get from the other approaches.

-Let's also turn to the usual advice the Elm guide gives us around structuring Elm apps:
+Let's also turn to the usual advice the Elm guide gives us around structuring Elm apps (I've paraphrased some of them here):
 [https://guide.elm-lang.org/webapps/structure.html](https://guide.elm-lang.org/webapps/structure.html).

-+ Do Not Plan Ahead
+1. Do Not Plan Ahead
-+ Building Modules Around Types
+2. Building Modules Around Types
-+ Rely on the Elm Compiler to Have Your Back with Refactors
+3. Rely on the Elm Compiler to Have Your Back with Refactors
-+ Hard Component Divisions Are Unnecessary
+4. Hard Component Divisions Are Unnecessary

 NoMap, YesMap, OutMsg, and Translator all fail in various ways to address these three points.
 OutMsg and Translator fail at point 1, requiring architectural